AndrewAnnex/asap_stereo/docs/tutorial.rst

 Inspecting outputs
 ^^^^^^^^^^^^^^^^^^

-The notebook produces a number of visualization products, some can be viewed using various ASP tools, some are produced by ASAP for viewing directly in the output notebook logs.
+The notebook workflow produces a number of visualization products, some can be viewed using various ASP tools, some are produced by ASAP for viewing directly in the output notebook logs.

 The *Good Pixel Maps* help quickly visualize if ASP is able to make sense of the provided images.